TrainorLab/c6/README.md

 If you just need to install the deeplabcut module in your python environment then you don't need to clone the rep. If you want to practice by running the examples, start by cloning the repository, git clone https://github.com/DeepLabCut/DeepLabCut.git, and then look inside their 'examples' folder.

+To get this set of scripts on your machine, clone this repo with:
+>git clone git@github.com:TrainorLab/c6

+To do that, you will need to authenticate with an ssh key, or use a client.
+For the ssh, check https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 The actual workflow.
 I've broken down the process into three stages.
 Step 1 is easy to do on your desktop/laptop.
 Then you'll need to transfer the whole project folder to the cluster computing node.

 STEP 1